tsundoku/tsundoku.github.io/README.md

 Q - what is your biggest weakness?
 A - physically, all of my back injuries, the heaviest item that I can lift is a gaming laptop, I need to use an ergonomic keyboard, an ergonomic mouse, and an ergonomic chair, and I can't be part of any activity more physically demanding than a walk to the nearest café
 A - no, my condition is not from Fight Club
 A - yes, that is probably what someone would say on the way back from Fight Club

-Q - what's your biggest strength?
+Q - and your biggest strength?
 A - subjectively, people do often ask me to write things for them
 A - objectively, you can have a look at my [Big Five psychometric test results](https://bigfive-test.com/result/5b4b11be7a90d1005389026d)
 A - tl;dr - high openness and consciousness, average extraversion and agreeableness, low neuroticism

 Q - C# vs. Java vs. PHP
 A - Visual Studio and C# are the only things that Microsoft has done right in recent history (no, Halo was made by Bungie, not Microsoft)